quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

   5. Create a transformation function to transform input sentences within a batch into tokenized tensors within that same batch.
 Particularly, each batch's tokenized tensor would be created by concating a tensor of beginning tags, a tensor of token ids for each tokenized sentence within that batch, and a tensor of ending tags.

 ### Model design:
+#### Baseline:
+We use a "RNN encoder and Attention RNN decoder" as our baseline.
+We train our model using SGD optimizer and set the learning rate to 0.01.
+Training until convergence, we got a BLEU-score of around 0.12.
+Since our paper's attention is not this part, we would not go into detail.
+Instead, we would leave the implementation notebook here for readers to investigate if they have interest.

 #### Model architecture:
 - After looking at our anlayzed data, we decided to create a transformer-based model to deal with the complexities within a single sentence.
 Particularly, since our sentences are long on average, we want to have 8 self-attention heads and an embedding size of 512 to "learn" the complex distanct dependency of components within a sentence.